Born from NASA technology and perfected for sleep.

 Most children in Guatemala own a ‘worry doll’.
 They tell the doll all their worries before they go to bed and place it under their pillow.
 By morning, the doll has taken away their worries.
 Obviously, there’s no scientific background to this, but it may well have a psychological effect as it helps children feel more relaxed before bedtime.

-Having a glass of warm milk before bed is a common sleep remedy routine around the world.
-It’s particularly popular in African countries such as Rwanda.
-In these countries, milk is a staple for all diets as other resources are limited.
+Having a glass of warm milk before bed is a common sleep remedy around the world.
+It’s particularly popular in African countries such as Rwanda, where milk is a staple for all diets as other resources are limited.
 Milk contains tryptophan, which can cause drowsiness, but some believe that it’s mostly the psychological effect that helps calm you before bed.
 Either way, it’s a great way to help induce sleep.

 The most important natural sleep remedies are those that help your body balance hormones.
 Consider herbs and foods which increase levels of serotonin and melatonin.
-If they also help regulate cortisol too, even better.
-Look out for herbal teas with chamomile and valerian as well as foods that are high in magnesium and tryptophan.
-For something a little more out there, consider alternative methods for sleep like the Guatemalan tradition of eradicating worries via conversation before bed.
+If they also help regulate cortisol, it’s even better.
+Look out for herbal teas with chamomile and valerian, as well as foods that are high in magnesium and tryptophan.
+For something a little more out there, consider alternative methods for sleep, like the Guatemalan tradition of eradicating worries via conversation before bed.

 See all articles by Chris Thomson